lightning1377/outline-apps/client/src/cordova/android/README.md

 1. Start the app
 1. Select the "Logcat" tab at the bottom
-1. Select `org.outline.android.client` in the middle menu (it should not say "no debuggable processes")
+1. Select `org.cloudtree.outline.android.client` in the middle menu (it should not say "no debuggable processes")

 It's also possible to use the [`logcat` command](https://developer.android.com/tools/logcat).